-This case study features a curriculum development project designed to increase the visibility of African-American heritage in STEM.
-The principal investigator, Dr. Catherine Quinlan, is a professor of Science Education at Howard University where her research on culturally representative science pedagogy is being piloted in her undergraduate preservice education courses and with in-service teachers, administrators, and university science educators who attend her webinars and conference presentations.
+This case study features a curriculum development project designed to increase the visibility of African American heritage in STEM.
+The principal investigator, Catherine Quinlan, Ed.D., is an assistant professor of science education at Howard University, where her research on culturally representative science pedagogy is being piloted in her undergraduate preservice education courses and with in-service teachers, administrators, and university science educators who attend her webinars and conference presentations.
 The curriculum is created for K-12 science education standards and includes several technological products made for classroom use.
-This is the first STEM curriculum model of its kind that embeds the historical, social and cultural narratives of African-Americans into STEM concepts.
+This is the first curriculum model of its kind that embeds the historical, social, and cultural narratives of African Americans into STEM concepts.

 - The observation that diversity in science education has often been implemented in performative ways.
 While there may be some inclusion of cultural representation in science instruction, it often does not meaningfully connect with the content that students are learning.

-The project’s aim is to recontextualize science curriculum by incorporating African-American historical narratives into pedagogy in practical ways.
-It examines how the lived experiences, heritage and accomplishments of black cultures can be used toward creating a culturally representative STEM curriculum that can be implemented in classrooms and be supported by the Next Generation Science Standards.
+The project’s aim is to recontextualize science curriculum by incorporating African American historical narratives into pedagogy in practical ways.
+It examines how the lived experiences, heritage, and accomplishments of Black cultures can be used toward creating a culturally representative STEM curriculum that can be implemented in classrooms and be supported by the Next Generation Science Standards.
 The project’s research centers cultural groups across the African diaspora from the U.S. to the African continent.
 Uplifting African-American representation in STEM and normalizing inclusionary teaching practices in the classroom can be greatly beneficial for all students.
-The curriculum materials include books, animations, lesson plans and webinars geared towards K-12 science education.
+The curriculum materials include books, animations, lesson plans, and webinars geared toward K-12 science education.

 What does culturally representative pedagogy look like in a classroom setting?

 The primary objective for increasing cultural visibility in STEM is to help students to see aspects of themselves in the lessons they are being taught.
-The curriculum developed by Dr. Quinlan highlights black heritage resources originating from African-American peoples themselves.
+The curriculum developed by Professor Quinlan highlights Black heritage resources originating from African American themselves.
 Embedding these cultural resources in science makes them more palatable to learners of all backgrounds and contextualizes science in history and culture.
 Meaningfully incorporating cultural representation can be a challenging task.
 There is a pervasive idea that science cannot be learned by looking at the practices of people of color.
 But this project demonstrates that doing so is possible when content is delivered using an informed approach.